Gogumal Kishenchand

 He scored 264 runs at 26.40 in his eight unofficial Tests with a highest score of 73.
 In the Pentangular matches, he scored 611 at an average of 101, with three hundreds.
 His career highest first class score of 218 in the Zonal Quadrangular in 1946/47 helped his selection to the tour of Sri Lanka, and Australia in 1947/48.

 He did not achieve much in the Test matches but it was off his bowling that Don Bradman completed his 100th first class century.
 When Bradman reached 99, in the match for an Australian XI against the Indians, the Indian captain Lala Amarnath brought Kishenchand on to bowl.
 It was his first try at bowling during the tour.
 After playing a few balls carefully, Bradman took a single past mid-on to reach his hundred.

-He scored a duck in each of the five Tests that he played.
+He scored a duck in each of the five Tests that he played – four on the 1947/48 tour of Australia and one against Pakistan in 1952/53.

 Kishenchand served the Maharaja of Baroda as a member of his staff, and later worked for Satyadev Chemicals in Baroda.
 He was a small man, standing only 5 feet and four inches.
 His death was due to a heart attack.